SecKatie/ha-wyzeapi/README.md

 6. Click _ADD INTEGRATION_
 7. Search for _Wyze Home Assistant Integration_
    **NOTE:** If _Wyze Home Assistant Integration_ does not appear, hard refresh the browser (ctrl+F5) and search again
-8. Put the email for wyze in the first box and your password in the second
+9. Enter your email, password, keyid & apikey when prompted.
+   **NOTE:** If you do not know how to generate your keyid & apikey, please see the following official Wyze documentation: [Creating an API Key](https://support.wyze.com/hc/en-us/articles/16129834216731-Creating-an-API-Key)
-9. Click _SUBMIT_ and profit!
+10. Click _SUBMIT_ and profit!

 ## Usage